clemcer/loggifly/README.md

 ### 🧩 Settings Overview & Hierarchy Explained

-Before we dive into the four main sections of the config.yaml, it's important to understand how settings can be applied on three different levels:
+Before we dive into the four main sections of the config.yaml, it's important to understand how settings can be applied on three different levels (this applies to both normal `settings` and `notifications` settings):
-- Global (`settings`)
+- Global (`settings` / `notifications`)
 - Per container (`containers`)
 - Per keyword or regex (`keyword` / `regex`)